 - Reduced range of motion

 Treatment can help, but Arthritis cannot be cured.
 Medications, physical therapy, or sometimes surgery can help reduce symptoms and improve quality of life.
+In some cases, the administration of a cortisone shot can help ease arthritis joint pain.
+Cortisone shots reduce the inflammation around your joint and can be a very effective form of pain relief if you have arthritis.

 The Centers for Disease Control and Prevention outline 5 key tips for managing Arthritis.